reims/ffosrepl/README.md

 ## TODO

-- Add some kind of error handling and timeouts for everything that goes over the tcp connection.
 - Automate the forwarding of the debugger socket.
 - Make a library out of the Remote Debugging Protocol implementation.
 This library can then be used to write a leiningen plugin to install, start and